StevenHealer/StevenHealer/README.md

 skype: live:.cid.1ec8c47eb968be2e
 whatsapp: +44 7391 018328
 discord: forever0108_715
-Or if you don't mind, please don't tell anything in freelancer.com.
+.Or if you don't mind, please don't tell anything in freelancer.com.
 We can't tell any outside communication.
 Thanks